straz/pas/pubs/cable/life-without-cable.md

 How long does it take to get to the program you want?
 Four clicks in the worst case.

 By contrast, Comcast, Cablevision and Time Warner Cable deliver choices through menus that are chronologically arranged and have extremely limited search capability, to date, if any.
-There is not the flexibility and variety that is available on a computer menu.</p>
+There is not the flexibility and variety that is available on a computer menu.

-    <a name="LIFE WITHOUT CABLE"><strong>LIFE WITHOUT CABLE</strong></a>
+### Life Without Cable

-    <p>There is no question that the TV device, lashed to a cable company by wire or satellite, is not sustainable in the long run, except where people will retain simple TV-viewing habits.
+There is no question that the TV device, lashed to a cable company by wire or satellite, is not sustainable in the long run, except where people will retain simple TV-viewing habits.
 It is only a matter of time when the more flexible, adaptable and much cheaper computer-based video will take over.

 That will happen when someone, like Hulu (<i><a href="http://www.hulu.com">www.hulu.com</a></i>) will duplicate what Google has already done.
 By scouring the Internet, Hulu has already the capability of presenting the results of its discoveries in a variety of forms.